 We propose shape expressions, a novel declarative language for specifying sophisticated temporal patterns over (possibly multi-dimensional) time series.
-A shape expression is in essence a regular expression where atomic predicates are arbitrary (linear, exponential, sinusoidal, etc.) shapes with (slope, offset, frequency, etc.) parameters, and with additional parameter constraints.
+In essence, a shape expression is a regular expression where atomic predicates are arbitrary shapes with parameters (slope, offset, frequency, etc.), and with additional parameter constraints.
 We associate to shape expressions a noisy language that allows observed data to approximately match the expression.
 The noisy expression semantics combines classical regular expression semantics with statistical regression, which is used to match atomic shapes and infer parameter valuations that minimize the noise between the ideal shape and the observation.
 We allow either using mean squared error (MSE) or the coefficient of determination (CoD), statistical measures of how close the observed data are to the fitted regression (atomic) shape, as our noise metric.
 We define shape automata as an executable formalism for matching shape expressions and propose a heuristic for querying time series with shape expressions efficiently.
 We apply this algorithm to two case studies from different CPS and IoT domains to demonstrate its applicability.